mlavik1/EntityComponentSystemTutorial/2-BasicIdea/README.md

 # Basic idea of ECS: Data Oriented Balls

 Here I show the basic idea of ECS, which is separating the data from the logic, and storing and accessing the data linearly - to improve cache efficiency.
+Instead of lists of class references we now use lists of continuously allocated data.

 ## How to run the project